Projection-free Online Learning with Arbitrary Delays: Related Work

 \subsection{OCO under Delayed Feedback}

-The first work about OCO under delayed feedback was due to \citet{Weinberger02_TIT}, which focused on a special case with a fixed and known delay $d^\prime$, i.e., the feedback for each decision $\x_t$ is received at the end of round $t+d^\prime-1$.
-They proposed a technique that can convert any traditional OCO algorithm for the non-delayed setting into this delayed setting.
-Specifically, their technique is to run $d$ instances of a traditional OCO algorithm, where each instance is used every $d^\prime$ rounds, which is feasible because the feedback for any decision $\x_t$ must be available for selecting the decision $\x_{t+d^\prime}$.
-If the traditional OCO algorithm enjoys a regret bound of $R(T)$ for the non-delayed setting, they proved that this technique achieves a regret bound of $d^\prime R(T/d^\prime)$.
+The starting point for studies on OCO under delayed feedback is the seminal work of \citet{Weinberger02_TIT}, which focuses on a special case with a fixed delay $d^\prime$, i.e., the feedback for each decision $\x_t$ is received at the end of round $t+d^\prime-1$.
+They propose a technique that can convert any traditional OCO algorithm for the non-delayed setting into this delayed setting.
+Specifically, their technique is to run $d^\prime$ instances of a traditional OCO algorithm, where each instance is used every $d^\prime$ rounds, which is feasible because the feedback for any decision $\x_t$ must be available for selecting the decision $\x_{t+d^\prime}$.
+If the traditional OCO algorithm enjoys a regret bound of $R(T)$ in the non-delayed setting, they proved that this technique achieves a regret bound of $d^\prime R(T/d^\prime)$.
 As a result, by combining with OGD, the regret bound of this technique is $O(\sqrt{d^\prime T})$ for convex losses and $O(d^\prime\log T)$ for strongly convex losses.
-Later, \citet{Langford09} studied the same delayed setting, and showed that simply performing each gradient descent step in the original OGD with a delayed gradient can also achieve the $O(\sqrt{d^\prime T})$ regret bound for convex losses and the $O(d^\prime\log T)$ regret bound for strongly convex losses.
+However, this technique needs to run $d^\prime$ instances of OGD, which requires more storage and computational resources than the original OGD.
+To address this problem, \citet{Langford09} study the same setting, and show that simply performing each gradient descent step in the original OGD with a delayed gradient can also achieve the $O(\sqrt{d^\prime T})$ regret bound for convex losses and the $O(d^\prime\log T)$ regret bound for strongly convex losses.
+Moreover, \citet{Shamir17} combine the fixedly delayed OCO with a local permutation setting in which the order of losses can be modified by a distance of $M\geq d^\prime$, and propose an algorithm with the $O(\sqrt{T}(1+\sqrt{(d^\prime)^2/M}))$ regret for convex losses.
+This result implies that the permutation on the order of losses can be utilized to alleviate the effect of the fixed delay.